makermadecnc/makerverse/docs/installation/web-server/raspberry-pi.md

 These are merely customized versions of [the official Raspberry Pi OS images of the same names](https://www.raspberrypi.org/downloads/raspberry-pi-os/) (Lite vs. Desktop).
 Once you have downloaded the appropriate release file, unzip it and flash the `.img` to your SD card with your preferred application (e.g., Balena Etcher).

-## First Boot
+Then, just plug the RPi in and power it up!

+## Connecting to the RPi

 You'll need to get to a terminal in order to setup the Pi.
 You can either:

 - Attach a mouse and keyboard.
-- Use SSH to connect from your computer: `ssh pi@makerverse.local` (SSH is enabled by default in the Pi image).
+- Use SSH to connect from your computer: `ssh pi@makerverse.local`.

-_**Note**: if the SSH command does not work, either the Pi is not connected to your home network via ethernet, or your router does not support looking up the Pi by its name.
+_**Note**: SSH is enabled by default in the Pi image.
+If the SSH command cannot connect (does not show a login prompt), either the Pi is not connected to the same network as the computer from which you are attempting to access it, or your router does not support looking up the Pi by its name.
 In either case, you should open your router's admin interface and try to find the Pi's IP address on the network.
 If you can find the IP address, you can use it instead of `makerverse.local`._

 The username/password (`pi`/`raspberry`) have been left unchanged from a "normal" Raspberry Pi OS.
 Use this whenever prompted for a username and password.

+## First Boot

 Once you've got a terminal open, type `sudo raspi-config` to run the official Raspberry Pi configuration tool.